dph119/EECE7398/README.md

 # st_ca (Special Topics in Computer Architecture)

-Some stuff from projects I did a grad class called Special Topics in Computer Architecture.
+Some stuff from projects I did in a grad class called Special Topics in Computer Architecture.

 It's generally related to stuff around caches.